pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 A following update on key 24 will repeat the same initial steps by traversing the skip list until the bottom level and locking its predecessor.
 As the node already exists it will append a new value to its vertical, ...

-... as long as the timestamp is more recent than 3.
+... as long as the timestamp is as recent as 3.
 In short, claiming a node's lock grants exclusive access to update the node's successor at the lock's level, while the bottom level locks also control updates to the value of the node's successor.

 </sub> {{< /speaker_note >}}